Resources, Projects, and Domains

 Compute Resource Overcommit

-Because most applications are bursty, meaning their actual usage of compute resource vary over time, and most times it happens during short periods of time, alternating with other short periods of iddleness, OpenStack enables overcommit of compute resources by default.
+Because most applications are bursty, meaning their actual usage of compute resources vary over time, and most times it happens during short periods of time, alternating with other short periods of idleness, OpenStack enables overcommit of compute resources by default.

 An OpenStack Administrator can configure different overcommit levels for different classes of compute nodes, but the idea is that, if a compute node has an overcommit factor of 2.0 and 16 cores, it can run server instances adding up to 32 vCPUs.